CenturyLinkCloud/APIDocs/Simple Backup/patch-policy.md

   "sticky": "false"
 }}}

-Updates a specific Server Policy.
+Updates specific values of a server policy.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](../Authentication/login.md) for information on acquiring this token.

 ### When to Use It

-Use this API operation when you want to update the parameters of a specific backup policy applied to a specific server.
+Because of the business rules that apply to this product, there are limited scenarios when this operation is allowed.
+Specifically, you may use this API operation when you want to change the status of a server policy from 'ERROR', 'PENDING_INSTALL', or 'PROVISIONING' to 'INACTIVE'.
+Other attempts to modify the server policy will result in errors.

 ## URL